Mega-Fi/megafi-docs/landing/docs/auto-pools/automated-rebalancing.md

 Trailing rebalancing works by trailing the market price before executing the rebalance.
 It does so to wait for the market price to come back to the previous range as it goes out of range usually for a very short time.
 It also prevents unnecessary divergence loss by quickly swapping tokens in the pool and keeping the LP position in the range.

-When the TWAP of pool, for example TWAP of USDC per ETH in an $ETH/$USDC pool, hits the rebalancing threshold on either side of the price range, Auto-Pools will put that position right behind the new price.
+When the TWAP of pool, for example TWAP of USDm per ETH in an $ETH/$USDm pool, hits the rebalancing threshold on either side of the price range, Auto-Pools will put that position right behind the new price.
 This means that it will not swap your assets to bring it back to the range essentially saving from greater loss of buying your asset on a higher price or selling on a lower price.

-Let's understand this by an example of a pool ETH/USDC.
+Let's understand this by an example of a pool ETH/USDm.

 ### Scenario 1: When $ETH Price Goes Above the Range

 Your liquidity position trails the current $ETH price as it increases and goes out of range.
 It is suitable for bullish market trends so you would be able to capture more of the upside.

-#### Example: Trailing Rebalancing in Auto-Pools ($ETH/$USDC Pool) - Bull Mode
+#### Example: Trailing Rebalancing in Auto-Pools ($ETH/$USDm Pool) - Bull Mode

-Let's walk through a scenario using the $ETH/$USDC pool to understand how trailing rebalancing works in Bull Mode.
+Let's walk through a scenario using the $ETH/$USDm pool to understand how trailing rebalancing works in Bull Mode.

 **Intents You Setup Initially:**

 Price Range for the strategy:
-- Minimum Price: 3100.56 $USDC per $ETH
+- Minimum Price: 3100.56 $USDm per $ETH
-- Maximum Price: 3210.44 $USDC per $ETH
+- Maximum Price: 3210.44 $USDm per $ETH

 Rebalance Triggers (Cushion):
-- Min Trigger: 2890.93 $USDC per $ETH
+- Min Trigger: 2890.93 $USDm per $ETH
-- Max Trigger: 3240.12 $USDC per $ETH
+- Max Trigger: 3240.12 $USDm per $ETH

 Current TWAP Price:
-- 3180.32 $USDC per $ETH
+- 3180.32 $USDm per $ETH

 **What Happens When the $ETH Price Increases?**

-Let's say the price of $ETH rises to 3235.86 $USDC per $ETH.
+Let's say the price of $ETH rises to 3235.86 $USDm per $ETH.

 **Rebalancing Action:**
 The rebalancing mechanism adjusts the price range to trail just behind the new price.

-New Price Range: 3109.06 – 3210.34 $USDC per $ETH
+New Price Range: 3109.06 – 3210.34 $USDm per $ETH

 This ensures your liquidity is positioned optimally for the updated market price.

 ![Trailing Rebalancing - Price Increase Step 1](img/increase-1.png)

-**If $ETH's price continues to rise and touches the maximum rebalance trigger (3240.12 $USDC per $ETH):**
+**If $ETH's price continues to rise and touches the maximum rebalance trigger (3240.12 $USDm per $ETH):**

 **Rebalancing Execution:**
-The system swaps $ETH for $USDC, rebalancing your position automatically.
+The system swaps $ETH for $USDm, rebalancing your position automatically.

 ![Trailing Rebalancing - Price Increase Step 2](img/increase-2.png)

 **What Happens When the $ETH Price Falls Back?**

-If the price of $ETH falls back into the original price range (3100.56 – 3210.44 $USDC per $ETH):
+If the price of $ETH falls back into the original price range (3100.56 – 3210.44 $USDm per $ETH):

 **No Rebalancing Required:**
 The system does not take action since the price remains within the predefined range.
 Your liquidity stays intact without unnecessary adjustments.